 But first, you’ll need to buy an SSL certificate.
 GoDaddy offers a range of SSL options, so you’ll be able to find one that’s right for you.

-(Of course, you could always switch to GoDaddy's Website Builder to make things easier when adding an SSL.)
+(Of course, you could always switch to GoDaddy’s Website builder which comes with a free SSL.)

 Are there any other benefits to adding an SSL?

 If you don't want Google's not secure warning to appear on your website, then you need to install an SSL certificate as soon as you can.
-Doing so will also ensure visitors have a safe and secure experience on your website.
+Doing so will also ensure that data transmitted via your website is encrypted.
+But don't forget, you'll need to go further to make sure your website is protected against hackers.